directus/directus/readme.md

 Think you've discovered a bug?
 First, read through our [docs](https://docs.getdirectus.com) to be sure – then submit a ticket to our [GitHub Issues](https://github.com/directus/directus/issues/new).
 And if you already know a good solution, we love [Pull Requests](https://github.com/directus/directus/pulls)! **For all security related issues, please chat with us directly through [getdirectus.com](https://getdirectus.com/).**

 ### Requesting Features or Enhancements
-Use our [Feature Request Tool](https://request.getdirectus.com/) to request new features or vote on existing commmunity suggestions.
+Use our [Feature Request Tool](https://request.getdirectus.com/) to request new features or vote on existing community suggestions.

 ### Technical Support
 For support using Directus, please post questions with the `directus` tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/directus).